Undergraduate Course: Veterinary Public Health (BVMS10039)

 Session 4 (Teaching staff: Alex Seguino and Cristina Soare)

 7) Assess animal welfare (AW) compliance at slaughter and in particular:

 -Use of penetrative captive-bolt instruments (including Health and Safety aspects).

 -Principles of animal identification (ear-tags).

-8) Practice methodology and techniques of PMI of whole carcases and in particular:
+8) Practice methodology and techniques of PMI in poultry and in particular:

 -Legal requirements for PMI.

 -Principles of poultry pathology relevant to public health.

 At the end of the microbiology laboratory practical sessions students will be able to:

 Session 1 Food microbiology (Teaching staff: Cosmin Chintoan-Uta)